Radium Springs, New Mexico

 Radium Springs is a census-designated place (CDP) in Doña Ana County, New Mexico, United States.
-The population was 1,699 at the 2010 census.
+As of the 2020 census, Radium Springs had a population of 1,498.
 It is part of the Las Cruces Metropolitan Statistical Area.

 Geography

 Radium Springs is at the upstream end of the Mesilla Valley of the Rio Grande.
 According to the United States Census Bureau, the CDP has a total area of 6.0 square miles (19.6 km^{2}), all land.
 It is also the location of an old hot springs and the old Fort Selden of the Indian Wars.

 Climate

 According to the Köppen climate classification system, Radium Springs has a cold semi-arid climate, abbreviated "BSk" on climate maps.
-The hottest temperature recorded in Radium Springs was 110 F on July 9, 1951 and June 16, 1980, while the coldest temperature recorded was -20 F on January 29, 1948 and February 3, 2011.
+The hottest temperature recorded in Radium Springs was 110 F on July 9, 1951, and June 16, 1980, while the coldest temperature recorded was -20 F on January 29, 1948, and February 3, 2011.